Privacy Policy

 6. Notifications

-Dryx uses local macOS notifications (via UNUserNotificationCenter) to alert you about monitoring events and scan results.
+Dryx uses local macOS notifications (via UNUserNotificationCenter) to alert you about monitoring events and inspection results.
 These notifications are generated and delivered entirely on your device.
 No push notification infrastructure or external notification service is used.

 7. Children's Privacy